grantlouisales/SeniorProjectSRS/README.md

 <br>

 # 1.1 Purpose <a name="1.1-purpose"/>
 - The QA campaign service will be used by FamilySearch to automate the process of campaign email data.
-This data includes ancestor information and will be used to determine stale data, valid relationship between patron and ancestor, and valid campaign landing pages.
+This data includes ancestor information and will be used to determine stale data, valid relationships between patron and ancestor, and valid campaign landing pages.

 <br>

 # 1.2 Scope <a name="1.2-scope"/>
 The scope of the QA campaign service will be a java web service.
-This will allow the backend developers to use this with their programs.
+This will allow the backend developers to use this to test the email data that was populated by their backend services.

 ## 1.2.1 Product<a name="1.2.1-product" />
 The product that the SRS will describe: